show_page.php1 : dp22.jpg

 HISTORY: None

-HISTOPATHOLOGIC DESCRIPTION: Liver: Focally expanding, compressing, and replacing the hepatic parenchyma is a 5 mm diameter, thin-walled, parasitic cyst that contains multiple tangential sections of a larval cestode (strobilocercus).
-The larval cestode is 1.5 mm in diameter with a segmented strobila that lacks a pseudocoelom and digestive tract, has a 10-20 um thick, homogenous, acellular tegument supported by a basement membrane, longitudinal subtegumental and transverse parenchymal muscle layers, and numerous 10 x 5 um diameter, oval, clear structures containing central basophilic to eosinophilic amorphous material (calcareous corpuscles).
-Surrounding the cyst is a thick, up to 100 um wide, fibrous capsule that is multifocally infiltrated by plasma cells, lymphocytes, neutrophils, few macrophages, and rare eosinophils.
+HISTOPATHOLOGIC DESCRIPTION: Liver: Focally expanding, compressing, and replacing the hepatic parenchyma is a 5 mm diameter, thin-walled, parasitic pseudocyst that contains multiple tangential sections of a larval cestode (strobilocercus).
+The larval cestode is 1.5 mm in diameter with a segmented strobila that lacks a pseudocoelom and digestive tract, has a 10-20 µm thick, homogenous, acellular tegument supported by a basement membrane, longitudinal subtegumental and transverse parenchymal muscle layers, and numerous 10 x 5 µm diameter, oval, clear structures containing central basophilic to eosinophilic amorphous material (calcareous corpuscles).
+Surrounding the cyst is a thick, up to 100 µm wide, fibrous capsule that is multifocally infiltrated by plasma cells, lymphocytes, neutrophils, few macrophages, and rare eosinophils.
+Adjacent hepatocytes are compressed and atrophic with dilated lymphatics in the portal area.
 Scattered throughout the remaining parenchyma, there are aggregates of myeloid and erythroid precursors (extramedullary hematopoiesis).

 MORPHOLOGIC DIAGNOSIS: Liver: Strobilocercus, focally extensive, etiology consistent with Cysticercus fasciolaris, breed unspecified, murine.